schneider128k/machine_learning_course/README.md

 ### Keras datasets

-We are going to work with some simple datasets to start learning about neural network for computer vision.
-Two simple datasets are the MNIST digits dataset and the fashion items dataset.
-It is not really necessary to use high-performace input data pipelines to load such simple datasets.
-It sufficies to use [```tf.keras.datasets```](https://www.tensorflow.org/api_docs/python/tf/keras/datasets) instead of TensorFlow datasets.
+We are going to work with some simple datasets to start learning about neural network.
 The collection ```tf.keras.datasets``` contains only a few simple datasets and provides an elementary way of loading them.
+(Later, we will learn about TensorFlow datasets, which contains 100 datasets and provides a high-performace input data pipelines to load the datasets.)

 - [Notebook for loading and exploring the MNIST digits dataset](https://colab.research.google.com/drive/1HDZB0sEjhd0sdTFNCmJXvB8hYnE9KBM7)